webcoderz/MCP-Bridge/README.md

 ## SSE Bridge
 MCP-Bridge also provides an SSE bridge for external clients.
 This lets external chat apps with explicit MCP support use MCP-Bridge as a MCP server.
 Point your client at the SSE endpoint (http://yourserver:8000/mcp-server/sse) and you should be able to see all the MCP tools available on the server.

+This also makes it easy to test if your configuration is working correctly.
+You can use [wong2/mcp-cli](https://github.com/wong2/mcp-cli?tab=readme-ov-file#connect-to-a-running-server-over-sse) to test your configuration. `npx @wong2/mcp-cli --sse http://localhost:8000/mcp-server/sse`

 ## Configuration

 To add new MCP servers, edit the config.json file.